ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

+1. Update Wireframes, Swing usage, Q&A, Roadmap, Features, Responsive Design attempts, Credits
-1. Update Bugs
+2. Update Bugs
-2. Write tests
+3. Write tests
-3. Add some images to pages / decorate some things or work on match logic
+4. Use the wireframes to continue to create the game, using BDD and TDD.

 ### Responsive Design